Last Updated on June 21, 2022

 Visitors can also buy lavender sachets and soaps.

-The Pavillon, a small group venue on the farm property, is also available for renting if you want to host an event on their beautiful, all-natural lavender farm!
+The Pavillon, a small group venue on the farm property, is also available for rent if you want to host an event on their beautiful, all-natural lavender farm!

 The Lavender Garden